directdemocracy-vote/doc/README.md

 ## 2 Components

-It provides a voting system relying on 6 types of participant:
+It provides a voting system relying on 4 types of participant:

 1. [citizen](citizen.md): anybody with internet access.
-2. [author](author.md): (referendum author) anybody with internet access.
-3. [truster](truster.md): anybody with computer science knowledge and computer network resources.
+2. [truster](truster.md): anybody with computer science knowledge and computer network resources.
-4. [station](station.md): (polling station) anybody with computer science knowledge and computer network resources.
+3. [station](station.md): (polling station) anybody with computer science knowledge and computer network resources.
-5. [publisher](publisher.md): anybody with computer science knowledge and computer network resources.
+4. [publisher](publisher.md): anybody with computer science knowledge and computer network resources.
-6. [host](host.md): with anybody computer science knowledge and computer network resources.

 Each participant has a pair of [private/public cryptographic keys](cryptography.md) allowing her to sign and be identified.